Cruise Advice For the Best Palermo Port Experience

 Beach Distance & Transit Quick Chart

-At the same time, each beach offers a different experience, from lively sandy shores to quieter rocky coves.
-As a result, your choice will often depend on how much time you have and the kind of atmosphere you prefer.
+Each beach offers a different experience, from lively sandy shores to quieter rocky coves, so your choice often depends on how much time you have and the kind of atmosphere you prefer.
+With that in mind, this quick overview makes it easier to pick the best option.

 Best Beaches Near Palermo Port at a Glance